sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 the table.

-But sometimes you will be in a situation where having that 50 feet of rope or old pork chop would really *solve a problem* for your character.
+But sometimes you will be in a situation where having that 50 feet of rope or an old pork chop would really *solve a problem* for your character.

 When your character reaches into their pack and produces the item that solves their current problem or helps them overcome a challenge, just say